Donating Unwanted Items in Australia

 While underwear is off the table, donating unwanted bras to The Uplift Project is a fantastic way to support women in need.

 E-Waste and Mobile Phone Donations

-Do something good with your old mobile phones by donating them to someone in need via MobileMuster, the official not-for-profit Government accredited mobile phone recycling program.
+If you just need to get rid of your electronics quick, do something good with your old mobile phones by donating them to someone in need via MobileMuster, the official not-for-profit Government accredited mobile phone recycling program.

 Giving Away Unwanted Stuff For Free

 One of the most straightforward ways to donate all types of unwanted items is through Ziilch.
 Their community-based platform allows users to simply snap a photo of what they’re getting rid of and connect interested parties together.
 Not only are you recycling your items to reduce landfill, but you’re also bringing a smile to the faces of people who really need them.
 Did you know that it’s free to use as well?
 Definitely check Ziilch out for a hassle-free way to donate your items without leaving your home!

 If you have some old IKEA furniture you no longer need, then give it a second life via the IKEA buy-back service.